 If you really are desperate for an early driving test, you gotta be flexible.
 While learning to drive is something you can fit around your regular schedule, you still need to be realistic.
 It makes sense to prioritise it as much as possible, particularly if you’re hoping to get the whole process done and dusted in a short amount of time.

 It’s also important not to worry about factors like the time of day an appointment falls.
 This kind of thing has very little (read: pretty much zero) impact on whether you will pass or fail.
 Examiners aim to make all test conditions as fair and equal as possible.
-Any theories about easy or hard times of day to sit the practical test should not be given much weight.
+Any theories about easy or hard times of day to sit the practical test should be taken with a fistful of salt.

 That’s a bit like asking Colonel Sanders what goes into his signature fried chicken, but we’ll let you off.
 In fact, we’re happy to lift the lid on our ingenious system!

 We have a team of people dedicated to tracking every test cancellation that appears.
 And we mean dedicated.
-Day in, day out—they never drop the ball.
-As soon as an early driving test shows up, they reserve it for one of our learners.
-Spotted an ideal date online that disappeared before you could enter your details?
-It was probably swiped by us for a PassMeFast learner.
-Sorry!
+Day in, day out — they never drop the ball.
+As soon as an early driving test shows up, it’s probably going to a PassMeFast learner!

-No need to be upset, though, as we can do the same for you!
-Once you book in for your PassMeFast course (or even just a fast-tracked test on its own) we aim to get you a suitably early driving test within 10 working days.
+And we can do the same for you.
+Once you book in for your PassMeFast course (or even just a fast-tracked test on its own) we aim to get you a suitably early driving test within 30 working days.

-It’s all well and good securing an early test, as long as you’re ready to pass it!
+It’s all well and good securing an early test — if you’re ready to pass it!
 That’s why fast-tracked tests are best combined with intensive courses.
-If you’re going to speed up the journey to test day, you may as well speed up the learning process, too!
+If you’re going to speed up the journey to test day, you may as well speed up the learning process too.